 Each year, usually in late January, the Secretariat to the Governing Bodies (SGB) sends invitation letters to the NGOs with ECOSOC status (general, special or roster) that participated in the CND the year before.
 Attending CND is not conditional on receiving this letter, but receiving the invitation is not a guarantee that you will be registered for CND.
 Any NGO with a valid ECOSOC status can send a delegation.
 All they need to do is to provide the name, address and e-mail address of their representatives in a letter signed by the head of their organisation and on the official letterhead of the organisation.
-This should be sent to the Secretariat of the Commission (sgb@unodc.org or fax to +43 1 26060 5885).
+This should be sent to the Secretariat of the Commission (sgb@un.org or fax to +43 1 26060 5885) as soon as possible but no later than March 8, 2018.
 Each NGO with ECOSOC status may nominate up to five representatives in addition to the President/Chairperson and Chief Executive Officer.